 What is the Metro Prepaid story?

-Metro Prepaid was formed in 2015, to help landlords collect utility payments from tenants using secondary (or sub)prepayment meters.
+Metro Prepaid was formed in 2015, to help landlords collect utility payments from tenants using electric sub-meters.

 The Metro Prepaid team is fanatical about customer service.

 Call us on 020 3020 1144 to find out how we can help you collect electricity payments from your tenants.

 Where are Metro Prepaid's offices?

 Metro Prepaid’s office, is located in Tims Boat Yard on the river Thames, in West London

 Our call centre operates 24x7x365 servicing metering customers in Africa, Asia pac, Europe, South America and the UK.

 Metro Prepaid helps landlords to collect utility payments from tenants.